 « Florenza: The Card Game is a prime example of the strategic game, that can function in a card form. »

-Placentia Games is a publishing house in Piacenza established in 2010 thanks to the passion and courage of Franco Arcelloni, Sandro Zurla and Stefano Groppi.
+Placentia Games was a publishing house established in 2010 thanks to the passion and courage of Franco Arcelloni, Sandro Zurla and Stefano Groppi.
+Since 2018 Placentia Games hase become a Post Scriptum brand.

 The three partners, German Game buffs, have gained a great knowledge of the gaming world over the years and have developed a critical and attentive eye to the needs of the players.